huBioinfo/CytoCommunity/README.md

 conda create --name <env_name> --file requirements.txt
 ```

-You can also install the requirements directly in a conda environment via:
+2.You can also install the requirements directly in a conda environment via:

 ```
 conda create --name CytoCommunity pyhton=3.10.6